thesaurus-linguae-aegyptiae/tla-es/README.md

    accessing [its REST interface](http://localhost:9200) in a browser (change `9200` in case that you set a different port via the `ES_PORT` environment variable).

-   In case you have changes host name or default port, now follow [the instructions above](#11-prerequesites) to make sure you have set the correct environment variables `ES_HOST` and `ES_PORT` (for `SAMPLE_URL`, see next step).
+   In case you have changed host name or default port, now follow [the instructions above](#11-prerequesites) to make sure you have set the correct environment variables `ES_HOST` and `ES_PORT` (for `SAMPLE_URL`, see next step).

 2. Once Elasticsearch is up and running, TLA corpus data needs to be loaded into it.
-In order to do so, you must at least set the `SAMPLE_URL` environment variable to a URL pointing to a tar-compressed TLA corpus data file.
+In order to do so, you at least need to set the `SAMPLE_URL` environment variable to a URL pointing to a tar-compressed TLA corpus data file.
 One way to do this is to create a `.env` file in the directory containing this README (cf. [the instructions above](#11-prerequesites)), and setting the variable `SAMPLE_URL` in there:
    ```
    SAMPLE_URL=http://aaew64.bbaw.de/resources/tla-data/tla-sample-20210113-1000t.tar.gz
    ```
-   Make sure that the lines with ES_HOST and ES_PORT are either deleted or filled with values, but not left empty.
+   Make sure that the lines with ES_HOST and ES_PORT in `.env` are either deleted or filled with values, but not with values left empty.

 3. Finally, download and store TLA corpus data from the specified source by running the `populate` gradle task:
    ```